Drill Hole Location Map with Magnetic Anomalies and Existing Zinc and Tin Resources

 Ayawilca Cross Section (Looking Northwest) Showing Mineralized Zinc and Tin Zones

-The Company plans to add a fourth drill rig by early May 2017.
+The Company plans to add a fourth drill rig in May 2017.
 Initially this

 drill rig will test Zone 3, which lies on the eastern side of the Chaucha